Onboarding Architects: An Overlooked Yet Critical Step

 KEY POINTS:

-While many organizations invest significant time and effort into hiring IT architects, onboarding often remains an underdeveloped and vaguely defined process.
-This oversight can undermine the entire hiring effort, as newly hired architects are left to figure out the organization’s culture, systems, and expectations largely on their own.
-In the context of Grounded Architecture, this represents a major gap between strategic intent and operational execution.
+While many organizations invest significant effort in hiring IT architects, onboarding often remains underdeveloped and poorly defined.
+That weakens the entire hiring effort, because newly hired architects are left to work out the organization’s culture, systems, and expectations on their own.
+In the context of Grounded Architecture, this creates a clear gap between strategic intent and operational execution.

 Too often, onboarding for architects consists of a few orientation meetings, access to documentation, and introductions to stakeholders—without clear guidance on how to operate within the company’s unique architectural ecosystem.
 As a result, architects may spend weeks—or even months—working inefficiently, misaligned with key priorities, and missing critical context.
 This can lead to frustration, lost momentum, and a delay in realizing their full impact.